Michael-lazenby/azure-network-protocols/README.md

 <img src="https://i.imgur.com/YK94SIh.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-I created two virtual machines first one withWindows 10 and the seocnd one with Ubuntu.
+I created two virtual machines first one with Windows 10 and the seocnd one with Ubuntu.
 After creating both virtual machines I made sure they were both on the same network via Network Watcher.
 </p>
 <br />

 <h2>Environment setup</h2>
 <p>
 Before starting the lab I had to installed Wireshark.
 Once Wireshark was downloaded I was able to observe network traffic and I was also able to filter ports by using the filter bar.
-For example, I filtered ICMP(Internet Control Message Protocol) and was able to view traffic between both of my virtual machines when I sent ping requests.
-After viewing one ping request I sent a continous ping request to the Ubuntu machine.
+For example, I filtered ICMP(Internet Control Message Protocol) and was able to view traffic between both of my virtual machines when I sent ping requests to the Ubuntu VM.
+After viewing one ping request I sent a continous ping request to the Ubuntu VM.
 </p>
 <br />